top of page

 Advocacy Leadership

 Our volunteers continue to monitor and work on all these issues.
 We mentor and add new volunteers with more issues, too.
-We encourage you to contact our office at 503-581-5722 or lwvor@lwvor.org and to reach out directly to us:
+We encourage you to contact our office at 503-581-5722 or lwvor@lwvor.org and to reach out directly:

 Climate Emergency